 - Prepare ingredients for the recipe.
 Cut ribs into small pieces.

 - Place pork ribs into a ziplock bag.
-Add brown sugar, garlic, soy sauce, and sesame oil and lock the bag.
+Add brown sugar, garlic, low sodium soy sauce, and sesame oil and lock the bag.
 Massage the ingredients together to mix in the marinate.

 - Leave pork ribs marinating for at least 8 hours, best to leave them overnight.

 - Place one row of pork ribs into an air fryer basket.
 Air fry them at 400F for 18-20 minutes, depending on the size.
 Halfway through, open the basket and toss them to make sure all the sides are crispy.